odeibreton/onyx-coding-exercise/README.md

 - Mapping

 ### Authentication and Authorisation
-The specification document did not speficy which kind of authentication should be used, so I decided to implement a simple API key authentication.
+The specification document did not say which kind of authentication tp use, so I decided to implement a simple API key authentication.

 > [!CAUTION]
 > This implementation of API key authentication is not intended to be production-ready.